william251082/pristine-app/README.md

 # PRISTINE APP

-A web app to post blog and images.
+A highly optimized, scalable web app to post blog and images built on SPA+REST API architecture.

 Ask for Demo on :
 [Pristine](https://pristine.vercel.app)